Top of the page

 Angioplasty helps blood flow more normally to the heart muscle.
 If you have coronary artery disease, it may be done to relieve angina symptoms such as chest pain or pressure.
 Angioplasty can also be done during or after a heart attack.
 As a treatment for a heart attack, it may also prevent heart problems.

 Before an angioplasty, a doctor does a coronary angiogram.
 This finds narrowed or blocked arteries.
 The doctor inserts a thin, flexible tube called a catheter into an artery in your upper leg (groin) or wrist.
 The doctor moves the catheter through that artery to the coronary arteries.
 The doctor then uses dye to see any arteries that are blocked or narrowed.

 If you have a blocked or narrow artery, a tiny balloon is moved through the catheter.
 It is used to open the artery.
 The doctor can also use the balloon to place a stent in the artery to keep it open.

 The procedure may take 30 to 90 minutes.
 But you need time to get ready for it and time to recover.
 It can take several hours total.
-You will likely stay 1 night in the hospital.
+You may go home the same day.
+Or you may stay at least 1 night in the hospital.